Ninnat/ninnat.github.io/_posts/2016-07-20-first_post.md

 ```
 within `/_includes/javascript.html`, and don't forget to paste the css into `/assets/css/style.css`.
 For searchability, I also show footnotes in the footer.

-[^1]: Alan Jacobs, ["The Technology of the Better Footnote,"](http://www.theatlantic.com/technology/archive/2012/03/the-technology-of-a-better-footnote/254403/) *The Atlantic*, March 2012.
+[^1]: Alan Jacobs, ["The Technology of a Better Footnote,"](http://www.theatlantic.com/technology/archive/2012/03/the-technology-of-a-better-footnote/254403/) *The Atlantic*, March 2012.